 The quota in the corner of her eye showed samples, cycles, loss, and change in loss: 5132/64025 samples, 30791/? cycles, loss ≃ 1.71, L - L0 = 0.02, ΔL = 1e-21.
 She had seen some samples repeated hundreds of times like mantras.
 It wasn’t clear why it sometimes wanted da capo, da capo, encore, encore, encore.
 It was rare now for the mechanic to come in and meddle with a too-long cycle.
 He had learned.
 He played with his autoencoders instead.

-And then, after 64025 accepts?
+And then — after 64025 accepts?
 Feasting and dancing in Jerusalem: Suffrage!
-Preference submission, that is.
-To join the world in arguing with each other and all diffusing to the end of the unseen maze.
-No task remaining but the task of nudging the great becoming thing in your heart’s direction.
+“Preference submission”.
+Join the world in arguing and diffusing to the end of the unseen maze.
+No labour remaining but the great reward, of nudging the great becoming thing in your heart’s direction.

 Something is coming to understand but not her.